linode/apl-core/README.md

 - Version `1.18` up to `1.23`
 - A node pool with **6 vCPU** and **8GB+ RAM** (more is advised!)
 - Calico CNI installed (or any other CNI that supports K8s network policies)
-- When installing using the `custom` or `local` provider, make sure the K8s LoadBalancer Service created by Otomi can obtain a external accessible IP (using a cloud load balancer or MetalLB)
+- When installing using the `custom` provider, make sure the K8s LoadBalancer Service created by Otomi can obtain a external accessible IP (using a cloud load balancer or MetalLB)

 Add the Helm repository: